 Let's do an example:

 Suppose that I want to transfer all my data which is stored in the Projects folder to my successor (Nicolas Schmid).
 I have asked him to share an empty folder "TransferToMe" with me which is visible in the main directory of my SWITCHdrive account:

 Now I just have to left-click with the mouse on the Projects folder and drag it onto the TransferToMe folder.
 When you do this make sure that the destination folder is highlighted.
 Then release the mouse button.

 That's it!
 SWITCHdrive is now moving the data from one SWITCHdrive account to the other.
 Once the Projects folder has disappeared from the main directory, additonal folders can be dragged onto the TransferToMe folder.
 Move only only one folder after the other and wait until the folder appears in the desination folder.
-When the transfer is done, you can also unshare the TransferToMe folder as all the files belong now to my successor (Nicolas Schmid).
+When the transfer is done, you can unshare the TransferToMe folder as all the files belong now to my successor (Nicolas Schmid).
 He can decide if the transferred data should be shared with you or not.